spaspalakis/jotne-server/README.md

 + --path # Path of the image you want to upload
 + --search # Pattern you want to search

-For example: Upload an image into the server
+For example: Upload an image to the server

 > python3 main.py --post --path ./images/goats_2_fr0050.jpg